neonichu/Azkaban/README.md

 ## Caveats

-:warning: This won't work with upstream Alcatraz right now.
+:warning: This won't work with upstream Alcatraz right now if you are building from source.
+Just use the installation instructions.

 [1]: http://alcatraz.io
 [2]: https://github.com/alcatraz/alcatraz-packages